Shikotan: Names

 The English name Shikotan transcribes both the Japanese name 色丹 and the Russian name Шикотан.
 The Japanese name derives from the Ainu Sikotan (シコタン or シコタヌ).
 The name combines the Ainu reflexive or embellishing prefix si- and the word kotan ("settlement, village"), used metonymically in Ainu for each of the islands of the Kurils.

 The alternative Russian name Shpanberg (Шпанберг), sometimes anglicized as Spanberg, honors Martin Spanberg, one of Vitus Bering's lieutenants who led three voyages in 1738, 1739, and 1742 that first initiated Russian diplomatic relations with Japan and helped accelerate Russian control of the Kurils.

 Geography

 The total land area of Shikotan is 225 km2.
-The island is hilly, averaging 300 metres in elevation.
+The island is hilly, averaging 300 m in elevation.
+The highest elevation is 412 m.
 The shores of the island are very indented and covered with oceanic meadows.
-The highest altitude is 412 m.
 The island is formed by the volcanic rock and sandstone of the Upper Cretaceous and Cenozoic periods.
 There are two extinct volcanoes on Shikotan: Mount Tomari and Mount Notoro.
 A number of tiny islets and rocks are scattered around the coast of Shikotan.
 Two larger islands lie off the south coast: Griega island; and Aivazovskogo island which lies in a bay near the western end of the southern coast.

 Shikotan's vegetation consists mostly of Sakhalin fir, larch, deciduous trees, bamboo underbrush, and juniper brushwood.